Summary of activities in Portugal, Sweden and The Netherlands

 The Quiet Time/Transcendental Meditation Programme (QT/TMP) adds a few minutes near the beginning and also the end of the school day the practice of a simple scientifically documented psycho‐physiological technology.
 This technology, the Transcendental Meditation (TM) technique, is a non‐ sectarian, natural and effortless technique learned by millions of people of all religions, cultures, and educational levels.
 No changes to the curriculum content is required.
 Students who volunteer and whose parents approve, practice the TM technique during the Quiet Time period while other students may engage in a parallel non‐academic activity, such as quiet reading or rest.

-In Portugal, Sweden and Netherland, about 300 principals, teachers and staff have been trained in the Transcendental Meditation Technique up to now, as a first step to implement the Quiet Time / TM Programme in the schools across Portugal, Netherlands and Sweden.
+In Portugal, Sweden and Netherland, about 350 principals, teachers and staff have been trained in the Transcendental Meditation Technique, as the first step of implementation/exploitation of the Quiet Time / TM Programme in schools across Portugal, Netherlands and Sweden.

-In the course of the EUROPE project, about 300 students (age 10 – 18) and about 170 (age 5 – 9) have been trained in the Transcendental Meditation Technique up to now, and 5 schools are implementing the Quiet Time /TM Programme in the participating countries.
+In the course of the EUROPE project, about 520 students and learners have been trained in the Transcendental Meditation Technique, and more than 40 schools have done the first steps of implementation of the Quiet Time /Transcendental Meditation programme in the participating countries

 At the beginning and at the end of the school day, students practice for 10/15 minutes the Transcendental Meditation Technique.